National-Node-Net/node-lib/docs/logging.md

     : *Default: None*, allows a user to specify a log type for granular auditing.

 header_method
-    : *Default: ianode-lib.logging.MERGE*, allows a user to specify whether an individual log's headers are merged with or replace the default headers dictionary.
-To replace the entire headers dictionary on a per-message basis instead of merging use `ianode-lib.logging.REPLACE`.
+    : *Default: ia-map-lib.logging.MERGE*, allows a user to specify whether an individual log's headers are merged with or replace the default headers dictionary.
+To replace the entire headers dictionary on a per-message basis instead of merging use `ia-map-lib.logging.REPLACE`.

 ## Core Logger Factory

-Python logging is highly flexible, and whilst each of the provided classes by ianode-lib can be used and configured much like the classes provided in Python's standard logging library, ianode-lib also provides a logger factory that will configure a logger that is applicable to most use-cases of ianode-lib.
+Python logging is highly flexible, and whilst each of the provided classes by ia-map-lib can be used and configured much like the classes provided in Python's standard logging library, ia-map-lib also provides a logger factory that will configure a logger that is applicable to most use-cases of ia-map-lib.
 The factory provides a logger with the `KafkaHandler`, `JSONFormatter` and `CoreLoggerAdaptor` configured, but each of their parameters can be overriden on initialisation.

-### `ianode_lib.logging.CoreLoggerFactory`
+### `ia_map_lib.logging.CoreLoggerFactory`

 broker
     : *Required*, the broker instance to write logs to